 Some searches might find the best scientific evidence supports an intervention approach that doesn't fit some aspect of your practice situation.
 Although exposure therapy and EMDR both have strong evidence for their effectiveness in treating PTSD, for example, some clients refuse to participate in them because they fear that the treatment process will be too painful in requiring them to recall and discuss the details of the trauma or perhaps visit places in vivo that resemble the site of the trauma.
 (Clinicians often succeed in helping clients surmount their fears of these therapies, but this is not always the case.)
+Also, as noted earlier, these interventions can be harmful to clients with substance abuse disorders or who are suicidal if they are provided to such clients before those comorbid disorders are alleviated.

 Likewise, some interventions with the best evidence might never have been evaluated with a population of clients like yours, and your clients might have attributes that in some important ways are not like the attributes of those clients who participated in the evaluations.
 Suppose, for example, you reside in Alaska and want to start a program to treat Native Alaskan girls who have been victims of physical or sexual abuse and who suffer from PTSD.
-If you search the literature for effective treatments for PTSD, you are likely to find the best evidence supports the effectiveness of interventions such as exposure therapy, EMDR, or cognitive restructuring.
+If you search the literature for effective treatments for PTSD, you are likely to find that the best evidence supports the effectiveness of interventions such as exposure therapy, EMDR, or cognitive restructuring.
 I say the "best" evidence because those interventions are likely to have been supported by the most scientifically rigorous outcome evaluations.
-However, in a search that I recently completed in preparing for a talk on EBP that I presented in Anchorage, Alaska, I found no rigorous evaluations of the foregoing evaluations in which Native Alaskans participated.
+However, in a search that I completed in preparing for a talk on EBP that I presented in Anchorage, Alaska, in 2006, I found no rigorous evaluations of the foregoing evaluations in which Native Alaskans participated.